sopherapps/eli/README.md

 - [x] Add ability to delete tab in the control panel
 - [ ] Add ability to add visualization configurations in the control panel
 - [x] Add ability to save configurations as soon as a change is made.
+- [ ] Add ability to update the multiple chart datasets when the addMore buttons are clicked (should I just add more fields to the config, while appending the name of the dataset and type?)
 - [ ] Add ability to connect to websocket
 - [ ] Add ability to merge any new message to the preexisting client-style JSON for that visualization
 - [ ] Add ability to set the maximum range of the x-axis for charts